vpelletier/mtime2date/README.rst

 Intent
 ------

-On RTC-less platforms (ex: raspberry pi without extra boards), system thinks it is at Jan, 1 1970 until date is updated from some external source (user, NTP, GPS, ...).
-These sources are only available after some time (log-in and type command, reach peers, get a fix, ...), and there could be a cyclic dependency if cryptography is involved: certificate signing time may only be valid since its emission date, but machine thinks it is in 1970 and rejects signature.
+On platforms without battery-backed RTC (ex: raspberry pi without extra boards), system thinks it is at Jan, 1 1970 until date is updated from some external source (user, NTP, GPS, ...).
+These sources are only available after some time (log-in and type command, reach peers, get a fix, ...), which can cause issues, such as for example:

+- bind9 not being able to use RSSIG records to validate other record (DNSSec)

+- ntpd not being able to authenticate time server

+- time-dependent rng being seeded with predictable data on each reboot

-mtime2date only depends on having a root file system with selected files having a recent-enough modification time.
+mtime2date only depends on having a root file system with selected files having a recent-enough modification time (from last time system was up).
 It does not need to write anything on system shutdown.
 Of course, it does not provide a precise time, but given periodic logging (if you are on raspberry pi you may have rngd to feed hardware RNG output to kernel entropy pool, and rngd logs once per hour) it is a very convenient way to get a reasonable time set once at boot, before most processes start.

 Limitations
 -----------